visgl/luma.gl/modules/shadertools/src/modules/pbr/README.md

 An implementation of PBR (Physically-Based Rendering) based on the [Khronos Reference Implementation](https://github.com/KhronosGroup/glTF-WebGL-PBR).

-A reference implementation for Physically Based Shading of a microfacet surface material defined by a glTF model.
+A reference implementation for Physically Based Shading of a microfacet surface defined by a glTF material.

 References: